July 28

 Some modern vehicles will show you how your miles per gallon are doing, but for everyone else there’s FuelLog.
 FuelLog tracks your fuel consumption based on the miles you travel and the gas you add, and it can also track your fuel budget by week, month, and year based on how much you’re paying.
 The app also includes spaces to track how much you’re paying in maintenance and repair costs, making it great as a general car budget manager.

-Smartphones are changing the way the world works, and apps are popping up to help people with every kind of task.
+Smartphones are changing how the world works, and apps are popping up to help people with every task.
 Just be sure to use these apps either before you start driving or after you’re done.
-Tthe only kind of app you should use while you’re in control of a car is the kind that shuts your phone off.
+The only kind of app you should use while you’re in control of a car is the kind that shuts your phone off.

 Tags